FabienRoger/WInfoForTwitter/README.md

 WInfoForTwitter is a Chrome extension that enables users to see the most relevant Wikipedia sentences related to any given tweet.

-This repo contains the code for the extension and the server needed to support the Chrome extension.
+This repo contains the code for the extension and the python http server needed to support the Chrome extension.

+I currently run an AWS Lambda supporting a simplified version of the extension.
+The code to deploy the AWS lambda as well as the simplified extension itself it available in this repo.

 ## What it enables you to do